JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.md

 ##### Remarks

-Two instances of [MemberInitExpression](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Linq.Expressions.MemberInitExpression 'System.Linq.Expressions.MemberInitExpression') are equivalent when they share the same type (this will match the member type), the same declaring type, the same name, and if there is an expression, the expressions are equivalent.
+Two instances of [MemberExpression](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Linq.Expressions.MemberExpression 'System.Linq.Expressions.MemberExpression') are equivalent when they share the same type (this will match the member type), the same declaring type, the same name, and if there is an expression, the expressions are equivalent.